jon-jacky/home/computing.md

   Compare to John McCarthy on Lisp and Rich Hickey on Lisp and Clojure at [4 Apr 2022](#4-Apr-2022).
 Also, contrast to Rich Hickey's criticism of object-oriented programming in his Clojure history and Simple Made Easy essay (also at 4 Apr, scroll down).
+Both Ingalls and Hickey are experienced and accomplished.
+What might explain their differing conclusions?

   Ingall's definition of 'A Smalltalk' doesn't mention language details, but focuses on simplicity and responsiveness.
 It seems sufficiently